on-keyday/utils/README.md

 # utils
-this library is developing only for my fun and study. this library need no dependency except standard library to build.
+this library is developing only for my fun and study. this library need no dependency ,except standard library, to build. almost code are header only.
 I don't provide guarantee for your problem if you use code in this repository.

 # warning